FFmpeg/FFV1/ffv1.md

 ## Quantization Table Sets

 The FFV1 bitstream contains 1 or more Quantization Table Sets.
-Each Quantization Table Set contains exactly 5 Quantization Tables, each Quantization Table corresponding to 1 of the 5 Quantized Sample Differences.
+Each Quantization Table Set contains exactly 5 Quantization Tables with each Quantization Table corresponding to 1 of the 5 Quantized Sample Differences.
 For each Quantization Table, both the number of quantization steps and their distribution are stored in the FFV1 bitstream; each Quantization Table has exactly 256 entries, and the 8 least significant bits of the Quantized Sample Difference are used as index:

 PDF:$$Q_{j}[k]=quant\_tables[i][j][k\&255]$$
 RFC:```